-Weddings: Typically segregated by gender, wedding festivities often last up to a week and consist of a series of family-sponsored celebrations.
+Weddings: Typically segregated by gender,

+wedding festivities often last up to a week and consist of a series of family-sponsored celebrations.
 For example, at the Laylat al Henna (henna party), the bride and her female relatives and friends receive intricate temporary tattoos from henna.
 By contrast, some men's festivities occur outdoors such as the traditional lantern procession by the groom and his male relatives to the bride's home.
 Today, many Kuwaitis prefer to make this procession in a motorcade, often flashing their headlights in celebration.

 The actual wedding occurs on the last night of celebrations and occurs at either family's home, a hotel, or a banquet hall.
 To officially seal the marriage, couples sign a nikah (wedding contract).
-Afterwards, feasting and dancing are held for hundreds of family and friends, with men and women often performing traditional dances in gender-segregated groups in separate locales (see p.
-4 of Aesthetics and Recreation).
+Afterwards, feasting and dancing are held for hundreds of family and friends, with men and women often performing traditional dances in gender-segregated groups in separate locales (see Aesthetics and Recreation).
 The festivities historically concluded when the bride was carried on a throne to the groom.
 Today, the groom typically joins his bride briefly at the wedding venue, then the couple depart together.

 Newlyweds traditionally spent a week with the bride's family before moving into the husband's family's house.
 Today, many couples leave immediately for a honeymoon then move into their own house upon their return.
 Kuwaitis may spend over \$100,000 on the celebrations, often importing lavish food and decorations.
-To relieve the financial burden, the government provides loans for grooms, while some Kuwaitis divide the costs by holding group weddings of several couples.
+To relieve the financial burden, the government provides loans several couples.

+for grooms, while some

+Kuwaitis divide the costs by

+holding group weddings of

-Divorce: Although reliable statistics are unavailable, Kuwait has 1 of the highest divorce rates of Arab Gulf states, with a report suggesting some 48% of marriages in 2022 ended in divorce.
+Divorce: Although reliable statistics are unavailable, Kuwait has 1 of the highest divorce rates of Arab Gulf states, with a report states, with a report states of Arab (1997) of more department of the states o suggesting some 48% of marriages in 2022 ended in divorce.